ibexa/documentation-developer/docs/release_notes/ibexa_dxp_v4.6.md

 Editors can now use a Digital Asset Management platform that enables storing media assets in a central location, as well as organizing, distributing, and sharing them across many channels.

-For more information, see [Ibaxa DAM](https://doc.ibexa.co/projects/userguide/en/master/dam/ibexa_dam/).
+For more information, see [Ibexa DAM](https://doc.ibexa.co/projects/userguide/en/master/dam/ibexa_dam/).

 ### New features and improvements in PIM